 - Body mechanics is how you move your body when doing your daily activities.
-Using proper body movements, when sitting and standing, helps to prevent strain and stress on the bones and joints.
+Using proper body movements when sitting and standing helps prevent strain and stress on the bones and joints.
 This can help you stay active longer and prevent broken bones and disability. - Posture is the way you position your body when sitting or standing.
 It is the way you hold your body.
 You can limit the amount of curve in the upper back (kyphosis) by using the correct posture. - Alignment is how the head, shoulders, spine, hips, knees and ankles relate and line up with each other.
 Safe alignment of the body reduces stress on the spine and maintains the correct posture.
-Do not: - \ Slump (a head-forward posture) - \ Bend forward from the waist with straight legs - \ Twist or bend your trunk (or torso) - \ Twist your trunk while bending forward for activities, such as: - Coughing - Sneezing - Vacuuming - Lifting - \ Perform activities where you to may reach far and could lose your balance, such as, reaching up for items on a high shelf. - \ Lift items over your head or carry heavy packages.
+Do not: - Slump (a head-forward posture) - Bend forward from the waist with straight legs - Twist your trunk while bending forward for activities, such as: - Coughing - Sneezing - · Vacuuming - · Lifting - Perform activities where you to may reach far and could lose your balance, such as reaching up for items on a high shelf. - Lift items over your head or carry heavy packages.

-Do not do exercises that cause you to bend over from the waist.
+Do not do exercises that cause you to bend over from the waist if you have osteoporosis or low bone density.
 These types of exercises can hurt your spine.
 Do not do exercises, such as:

-- Toe touches
+- · Toe touches

 - Abdominal crunches

 - Sit-ups

-Other types of exercises, such as, yoga, Pilates, tennis and golf may need to be changed to offer safer movements.
+Other types of exercises, such as yoga, Pilates, tennis and golf may need to be changed to offer safer movements.
 These activities involve twisting and bending motions.
 Keep your back flat to move safely and protect your spine.